daniel-araujo/proctal/README.md

 	$ make install

-The configure script checks whether your system meets the minimum necessary requirements and allows you to define how you want Proctal to be compiled and installed.
-For more information type `./configure -h`.
+The configure script checks whether your system meets the minimum necessary requirements and allows you to change how Proctal is compiled and installed.

-Read the INSTALL file for more details.
+You can check what options you have available by running `./configure -h`.

 ## Development